LazaroCabral/EmailApp/README.md

 Back-end: Java
 <br>
 <br>
-Front-end: HTML, CSS with Bootstrap and javascript with Jquery
+Front-end: HTML, CSS with Bootstrap, thymeleaf and javascript with Jquery